Icemap/docs/develop/sample-application-spring-boot.md

 - [@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) declares the `PlayerController` as a [Web Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) and serializes the return value as `JSON` output.
 - [@RequestMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html)  maps the URL endpoint to `/player`, i.e. this `Web Controller` only listens for requests under the `/player` URL.
 - `@Autowired` means `Spring` container can autowire relationships between collaborating beans.
 As you can see, we declare that we need a `PlayerService` object here, which is an interface, and we don't specify which implementation class to use.
 This is automatically assembled by Spring.
-For the rules of this assembly, see the article [The IoC container](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/beans.html) on Spirng's official website.
+For the rules of this assembly, see the article [The IoC container](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/beans.html) on Spring's official website.
 - [@PostMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PostMapping.html) declares that this function will respond to a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) type request in HTTP.
     - `@RequestBody` declares that the entire HTTP payload is parsed here into the parameter named `playerList`.
-    - `@NonNull` declares that the parameter must not be null, otherwise it will return an error
+    - `@NonNull` declares that the parameter must not be null, otherwise, it will return an error
 - [@GetMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/GetMapping.html) declares that this function will respond to a [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) type request in HTTP.
     - [@PathVariable](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PathVariable.html) shows that the annotation has placeholders like `{id}`, `{limit_size}` which will be bound to the variable annotated by `@PathVariable`, based on the annotation attribute name (variable name can be omitted, i.e. `@PathVariable(name="limit_size")` can be written as `@PathVariable("limit_size")`), which is the same as the variable name when not specified specifically
 - [@PutMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PutMapping.html) declares that this function will respond to a [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) type request in HTTP